 Will the committee link similar pre-proposals between two universities?

-UNC GA may do this if the pre-proposals are similar.
+The UNC System Office may do this if the pre-proposals are similar.

 Will the topics be the same the next time an ROI RFP is released?